 He SAYS – “How can I help” and “Keep CALM”.
 He instructs on routes to exit out of Stockholm city.

 He gives directions and advice.
 He sizes the situation, reports on needs, and calls in for assistance.
 He provides assistance to people with special needs.

 We ended the workshop by calling out the needs of Bob and John.

 Based on the needs statement, we find the following design opportunities

-- Where to go – hotel, restaurant, or other meet-up place
+- Need directions on where to go – hotel, restaurant, or another meet-up place

-- Options on transportation – car, bus, bike?
+- Need options on transportation – car, bus, bike?

-- Price – do I have the money?
+- Need pricing information – do I have the money?